-BSc, GradDipEdPsych, MPsych, MAPS
+BSc, GradDipEdPsych, MPsych

-Judy is a clinical psychologist, with 12 years’ experience.
+Judy is a clinical psychologist, with over 12 years’ experience.
 She has previously worked with children, adolescents, adults, couples, families and groups.
 Currently she is happy to see clients aged 20 years and over.
 Her areas of interest include: mood disorders, anxiety, OCD, trauma, grief, pain, chronic health conditions, adjustment, transitions, stress and self-esteem.

 Judy uses a variety of therapeutic interventions, geared towards what’s most beneficial for the individual client.
 She is a member of the Australian Psychological Society (APS) and the APS College of Clinical Psychologists.